Seed Fund for Community Events

 Your event must:

-- Be taking place in Scotland (either physical on online) between 1 November 2021 and 31 March 2022.
+- Be taking place in Scotland (either physical on online) with funding spent by 31 March 2022.

-- Have a focus on climate solutions and actions through either practical workshops, artistic and cultural events, or community conversations.
+- Have a focus on climate solutions and actions through either practical workshops, cultural events, or community conversations.
 Themes can include:

 - However, any environmental topic or angle will be considered.

 - Involve and benefit the local community.